MadiXChaplain/480/Final/readme.md

 <H2> Collection 1: #migrantcaravan </H2>
 Our first collection returned 900 records utilizing the key word #migrantcaravan.
 Some popular hashtags reflecting Negative sentiment towards the migrant caravan were nationalistic in nature and hostile to the Hondurans occupying the US/Mexico border: #migrantinvasion #buildthewallnow #caravaninvasion
 Some popular hashtags reflecting Positive sentiment towards the migrant caravan that were welcoming and hospitable to the Hondurans seeking asylum in the United States: #childrenuprooted #asylum.
 This wordcloud clusters some of the most popular words returned from the query "migrant caravan".
 While we found that many of these tweets held negative sentiment, our model categorized the vast majority as neutral.
+When looking at the wordcloud, some of the most popular words were "walls", "border", and "message".
+Without the context of a tweet, it would make sense that these words are in fact neutral becuase without context, they are just nuetral descriptors.
 <img src="https://github.com/MadiXChaplain/480/blob/master/Final/worldcloud1.png">

 <H2> Collection 2: #Hondurancaravan </H2>
 Our second collection returned 629 records utilizing the key word #Hondurancaravan.
 Some popular hashtags reflecting Negative sentiment towards the migrant caravan were nationalistic in nature and hostile to the Hondurans occupying the US/Mexico border: #taxpayers #buildthewall #illegalimmigration
-Some popular hashtags reflecting Positive sentiment towards the migrant caravan that were welcoming and hospitable to the Hondurans seeking asylum in the United States: #Refugeeswelcome #HelptheHondurans
+Some popular hashtags reflecting Positive sentiment towards the migrant caravan that were welcoming and hospitable to the Hondurans seeking asylum in the United States: #Refugeeswelcome #HelptheHondurans.
+The following word cloud clustered the most popular words from this collection.
+Words such as "throwing", "rocks", and "illegal" indicate a high level of negative sentiment, which was reflected in the models classification of the majority of the tweets being negative.
 <img src="https://github.com/MadiXChaplain/480/blob/master/Final/worldcloud2.png">

 <H2> Trained Naive Bayes Model Processes </H2>